ipbl-oit-siit/image_recognition/image_processing/basics_video.md

 - This page explains how to process the face/facial landmarks detection on the video image.

 ## Prerequisite
-- Open the VSCode by the running the `py23i_start.bat`.
-Confirm that the current directory shown in the terminal window is `SourceCode`.
+- Open the VSCode by the running the `ipbl24_start` on the Desktop.
+Confirm that the current directory shown in the terminal window is `ipbl24`.
-- The python program (.py) has to be made in `SourceCode` folder.
-And all image files are saved (downloaded) in `image` folder and read from there.
+- The python program (.py) has to be made in `ipbl24` folder.
+And all image files are saved (downloaded) in `img` folder and read from there.
 - You can run a python program with the input of the following command in the terminal.
     ```sh
-    C:\\...\SourceCode> python XXX.py
+    C:\\...\ipbl24> python XXX.py
     ```
 ## :red_square: Sample of simple video-image processing